sendgrid/docs/source/API_Reference/Web_API/Legacy_Features/Reseller_API/v1_(deprecated)/customer_management.md

 Update Customer Username
 {% endanchor %}

-Note that your customer account username is used to login to our SMTP server *and* the website and changes take effect immediately.
+Note that your customer account username is used to log in to our SMTP server *and* the website and changes take effect immediately.

 <table class="table table-bordered table-striped">
    <thead>